otto-de/jlineup/docs/CLI.md

   }
 ```

-Copy the config and save it as file with name `lineup.json`.
+If `lineup.yaml` (or `lineup.yml` or `lineup.json`) is in the current

-If lineup.json is in the current working directory when you run JLineup,
+working directory when you run JLineup, it's used automatically.
+You can
-it's used automatically.
-You can also specify a different config name
+also specify a different config name with the --config parameter.
+The
-with the --config parameter.
+format is detected automatically from the file extension.

 Now you're ready to run JLineup again.
 A "real" Firefox window should
 open and you can watch JLineup at work.
 If you want Chrome, change
 browser to Chrome in the config above.

-`java -jar jlineup.jar --config lineup.json --step before`
+`java -jar jlineup.jar --config lineup.yaml --step before`

 Wait a bit and run 'after'

-`java -jar jlineup.jar --config lineup.json --step after`
+`java -jar jlineup.jar --config lineup.yaml --step after`

 A new report was written, it now should have the time.gov page
 in three widths, as defined in the configuration.
 There should be